 Consider writing a list of proposed activities – for inside or outside – with your child/ren and choosing a different one each day.
 Your kids may quickly develop favorites – leading to long-term enjoyment and activity.

-It's important for your children (and you) not to stay cooped up inside your house.
 If it's not safe to walk around your neighborhood, go to a public park or participate in a structured activity in your community.
-Get outside while the days are still long, and make sure your kids (and you) stand in the sunlight – even for as few as five minutes - as many days as possible.
+Make sure your kids (and you) stand in the sunlight – even for as few as five minutes - as many days as possible.
 Sunlight doesn't cost anything, doesn't put on pounds, and yet can noticeably boost your mood.

 If you are concerned about your child's recent weight gain, talk to your child's pediatrician or contact CHOP's Healthy Weight Program.